tommasorigon/India-SequentiaLogit/predictive_perf.md

 #### De Oliveira et al. (2014) model

 A multinomial model is estimated in order to reproduce the model of [De Oliveira et al. (2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086654).
-The variable `state` enters in the multinomial specification a a fixed effect.
+The variable `state` enters in the multinomial specification as a fixed effect.
 As explained in the paper, the variable `age` enters in the model via a piecewise constant specification.

 ```r